 - Repeated exposure to such gains and losses can bring about long-lasting changes in brain activity such that our brains learn to produce more desirable brain patterns and less undesirable brain patterns with practice, which are then transferred into real-life behaviors.

-For example, Narbis smart glasses provide instant feedback to recognize when you are distracted, giving you the cue to get back on task.
+Neurofeedback devices such as Narbis smart glasses, for example, provide instant feedback to recognize when you are distracted, giving you the cue to get back on task.
 Sensors in the Narbis glasses and a NASA-patented algorithm track your brain’s state: whether you’re distracted, relaxed, or focused.
 When your attention drifts, the glasses change tint and when you focus, they clear.
 The glasses help your brain identify these positive behaviors which encourages you to shift into a more focused, attentive state.

 What scientific evidence exists to support neurofeedback treatment?